Editing the deployable architecture stack definition locally

 -

-After the deployable architecture stack is added to your private catalog, you are taken to the Configure version page in the catalog.
+After the deployable architecture is added to your private catalog, you are taken to the Configure version page in the catalog.
 From there, click the Actions menu > Export as code.

 You can also use the projects API Get a stack definition method or the projects CLI